CONTACT OUR LOS ANGELES WORKPLACE RETALIATION LAWYERS

 Anyone who argues against a toxic situation at work can be subject to retaliation.
 This process is often humiliating and can be psychologically damaging as well.
 It is a process that workers are protected from by the law.
 However, it can be incredibly difficult to prove.
-Documentation and an employment retaliation attorney Los Angeles are key to ensuring that an employer is punished for any acts of retaliation that they engage in against their employees..
+Documentation and a retaliation attorney in Los Angeles are key to ensuring that an employer is punished for any acts of retaliation that they engage in against their employees.

-According to employment retaliation attorney Los Angeles, evidence for retaliation mostly comes from any significant negative changes in an individual's usual work routine.
+According to an attorney, evidence for retaliation mostly comes from any significant negative changes in an individual’s usual work routine.
 All of these changes can be understood as punishments or incentives for a person to change what they are doing that is bringing on the ire of management.
-Significant new tasks might be work components that are not in a person's job description or menial tasks.
+Significant new tasks might be work components that are not in a person’s job description or menial tasks.

 A company may ask a licensed professional to clean the company bathroom or perform backbreaking landscaping tasks.
 They may instruct that these tasks be performed in front of their coworkers or even their subordinates.
 The point of these assignments is to psychologically break down the complaining coworker and push them to either remove their complaint or change their behavior.
 In cases of sexual harassment, the goal by management is often to convince an individual to withdraw their complaint.